Caldarie/flutter_tflite_audio/README.md

 ## Please read if you are using Google's Teachable Machine on iOS.

-YOu can skip this if you are using a model for decoded wav.
+Skip this section if the heading above does not apply to you.

 **BE AWARE:** You need to run your simulation on an actual device.
 Emulators do not work due to limited support for x86_64 architectures.
   1. https://github.com/tensorflow/tensorflow/issues/41876